-Further observations would also be able to understand the Zn abundance variation at high metallicity.
-The binary pair G112-43 and G112-44 are the only stars with clear Zn enhancements, and all the other Helmi stream's stars at $[\mathrm{Fe/H}]\gtrsim -1.5$ have Zn abundances comparable to or lower than Gaia-Enceladus stars.
+Further observations would also be able to aid understanding of the Zn abundance variation at high metallicity.
+The binary pair G112-43 and G112-44 are the only stars with clear Zn enhancements, and all the other Helmi stream stars at $[\mathrm{Fe/H}]\gtrsim -1.5$ have Zn abundances comparable to or lower than Gaia-Enceladus stars.
 It would be interesting to investigate the detailed [{Zn}/{Fe}] distribution with a lager number of stars.

 \begin{appendix}